IBAnimatable/IBAnimatable/README.md

 ## How to animate in Swift playground
 ![](https://github.com/JakeLin/IBAnimatable/blob/master/Screenshots/AnimateInSwiftPlayground.gif)

 We can configure the animation settings in Attribute Inspector.
 However, Interface Builder doesn't support preview Animations, but we can still prototype animations in Swift playgournd.
-There are three sample pages to demostrate how to animate in Swift playground.
+There are three sample pages to demostrate how to design animation in Swift playground.
 You can find them in [IBAnimatable.playground](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground)

 ## How to animate programmatically
 As you saw above, we can prototype an App fully in Interface Builder withouth single line of code, but `IBAnimatable` also provides APIs to let us fully control the UI and animations. `IBAnimatable` provides simple APIs like `pop()`.
 We can simplly call them in one line.